We suffer more in imagination than in reality.”

 The approaching victory

-It’s a tragedy that our emotional challenges most likely started when we were young and innocent and had little if any coping skills.
+It’s a tragedy that our emotional challenges most likely started when we were young and innocent and had little, if any, coping skills.
 What happened to all of us at that age is not fair!
 But you are a far stronger, more capable, and more experienced person now than you used to be.